amodrojs/amodro-lifecycle/scratch.md

 * pluginErrorContinueLocal: remove the `err.requireModules && ` check.
 * defineErrorLocal.html: comment out if (err.requireType === 'define') { and
   the doh.is("define", err.requireType); test.

-## API work

-* on() events?
-* undef?

-# requirejs adapter

-* require.specified and require.defined on makeRequire return value?
-* use moduleData instead of config?
-For now, provide both on `module`
-* shim config?
-* data-main: data-sequence and data-serial?
-* scrub the other config options, like waitSeconds
-* paths fallback: done in fetch() implementation.